csvlewis/brownfield-of-dreams/README.md

 * User Friendships
 * Importing tutorials from YouTube playlist ids

-A full list of added features can be found on the application's GitHub Project page: https://github.com/csvlewis/brownfield-of-dreams/projects/2
+A full list of added features can be found on the application's [GitHub Project page](https://github.com/csvlewis/brownfield-of-dreams/projects/2)

 ## Local Setup